NEW: The FBI worked closely with Canadian authorities, the White House says

-"He is anxious to see the evidence that the crown says that it has against him," Norris said outside the courtroom.
+“He is anxious to see the evidence that the (government) says that it has against him,” Norris said Tuesday.

 After waiving the reading of his charges, Jaser returned to the Canadian federal facility where he’s being held.
 Bail was not considered Tuesday in his case.

-According to court documents, both Jaser and Esseghaier face charges of conspiring "to murder persons unknown ... for the benefit of, at the direction of, or in association with a terrorist group."
+Both suspects face charges of conspiring “to murder persons unknown … for the benefit of, at the direction of, or in association with a terrorist group,” court records show.

 Suspects not citizens but have roots in Canada

 So who are these two suspects, and what were they doing?

 Authorities have not released much detail about the men, including their nationalities or how long they’d been in Canada, beyond that they were not Canadian citizens.

 University of Quebec spokeswoman Julie Martineau said Essegheier has been a doctoral student at the school since 2010.

 He was a student at the National Institute of Scientific Research and was conducting research on nanosensors, which are used primarily for medical treatments or to build other nanoproducts, she said.